 RIA causes greater environmental pollution and is gradually being replaced by other immunodiagnostic methods.
 Currently, ELISA is a more mainstream method in immunodiagnostics.

-Ivd in vitro diagnostics: molecular diagnostics
+Ivd in vitro diagnostics reagents: molecular diagnostics

 Nucleic acid diagnosis is the main part of molecular diagnosis currently, and the other part is biochip technology.
 The detection target of molecular diagnosis directly determines genetic material and expression forms that determine the characteristics of life, including DNA, RNA, and proteins.
 In terms of specific diagnostic technologies, the representational technology in nucleic acid diagnosis is polymerase chain reaction (PCR), and there are also DNA sequencing, fluorescence in situ hybridization (FISH), DNA blotting, single-nucleotide polymorphism (SNP), and ligase chain reaction (LCR).
 Biochips include gene chips and protein chips.
 PCR is currently the main method used in in vitro diagnostics for nucleic acid testing.